What is the default date?

 Integration data sources – The default date field depends on your system.
 You can change the default date in the data source settings or when you create a new data source.

-Manual data sources – The default date is usually the Created date, and there's no possibility to change it.
+Manual data sources – The default date is always the Created date, and there's no possibility to change it.
 A good workaround is to apply a date modifier to your formula.